Kolkata Christmas Festival

-Kolkata Christmas Festival, held annually during the month of December in Kolkata on Park Street, Kolkata, is one of the largest dedicated Christmas carnivals in India.
-The themed lighting starts from St Xavier’s College and ends at Jawaharlal Nehru Road.
-This has been extended in recent years at both ends - up to the Mullick Bazar crossing on Park Street and up to St Paul’s Cathedral on Cathedral Road, an offshoot of Jawaharlal Nehru Road.
-Another offshoot of celebrations and lighting has been extended till Vardaan Market on Camac Street.
+Kolkata Christmas Festival, held every December in on Park Street, Kolkata, is one of the largest dedicated Christmas carnivals in India.
+The themed lighting starts from St Xavier's College and ends at Jawaharlal Nehru Road.
+This has been extended in recent years at both ends: up to the Mullick Bazar crossing on Park Street, and up to St Paul's Cathedral on Cathedral Road, an offshoot of Jawaharlal Nehru Road.
+Another offshoot of celebrations and lighting has been extended to Vardaan Market on Camac Street.
 This themed lighting is designed by artisans from the nearby town of Chandannagar.

 Bands and various choir groups perform on the stage at Allen Park on Park Street.
 A two-hour Christmas Parade is also organised on one of the days in which about 500 school children participate.

 Inception

 The Kolkata Christmas Festival (KCF) was started in 2011 by the Tourism Department of the Government of West Bengal, in association with the Christian community.

 It was conceptualised by Mamata Banerjee, the Chief Minister of West Bengal.
 This festival is a result of the combined efforts of the West Bengal Government, Kolkata Municipal Corporation, Kolkata Police, and a few private organisations.